GeeWee/geewee.github.io/_posts/2020-01-11-application-insights-cost.md

 ASP.NET Core heavily uses the [Options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1), which is how to inject configuration into your classes.
 You inject an `IOptionsMonitor<YourClass>`, and though that you get the configuration classes.
 So that's what I did, and it seemed to work fine.
 I got, seemingly, a fully functional TelemetryConfiguration.
-However, when updating this particular instance of the TelemetryConfiguration, nothing *actually* changed - as it was completely decoupled from the rest of the Application Insights infrastructure.
+However, when updating this particular instance of the `TelemetryConfiguration`, nothing *actually* changed - as it was completely decoupled from the rest of the Application Insights infrastructure.